 Columbus School for Girls is proud of its robust arts community which focuses on allowing self-expression through both performing and visual arts.
 With performing arts, CSG brings together music and theater under one banner as a unified arts community.

 Upper School Theater:

 The Upper School Theater extracurricular productions offer students the ability to work with Janetta Davis, an actress and director with 25 years of professional acting, directing, and teaching experience.
 The Upper School produces two main stage shows a year which provide extraordinary opportunities for the student who is serious about her theater experience.
 The relationship between director, actress, and technician is close and personal, and girls are able to play a wide range of roles specifically chosen to challenge them and allow them to find their strengths or to develop their leadership skills as Stage Managers and Crew Heads.
 The standards and expectations for the plays are set at a professional level, and the students consistently exceed them.
 Guest artists and collaborators are brought into the process to enrich the performance experience for the students.
 The Upper School produces two main stage shows in the state-of-the-art Agnes Jeffrey Shedd Theater on a rotating basis: a serious drama, a musical, a children’s play, and a comedy.
-Every other year we collaborate with Actors’ Theatre of Columbus, when the students work side-by-side with professionals.
+Students work side-by-side with professional lighting designers, scenic designers, sound designers, and other theater experts.
 CSG Theater students have been recognized the Thespians for their excellence by achieving double superior ratings in acting and stage managing at the State conference, as well as by local theater critics.